7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 Pharmacists have a legal and ethical duty to provide unbiased care to their patients.

-In Britain, the Equality Act 2010 protects certain groups of people from discrimination, including those based on age, race, sex, religion, and other characteristics.
-In America, the Civil Rights Act of 1964 also prohibits discrimination based on race, color, religion, sex, and other protected characteristics.
+In the United Kingdom, the Equality Act 2010 protects certain groups of people from discrimination, including those based on age, race, sex, religion, and other protected characteristics.
+In the United States, the Civil Rights Act of 1964 also prohibits discrimination based on race, color, religion, sex, and other protected characteristics.

 Implicit bias leads to actions that violate these standards, potentially resulting in legal issues or disciplinary action.